Download David's Playwriting Resume (updated Dec 2010)

 Production History:

-2010: Receives a workshop production at The Looking Glass Theatre NY (Nov 11-21), produced by BOO-Arts, under the direction of Kathleen O'Neill.
-Cast: Melanie Brook,
+2010: Received a workshop production at The Looking Glass Theatre NY (Nov 11-21), produced by BOO-Arts, under the direction of Kathleen O'Neill.
+Cast: Melanie Brook, Daniella Chai, Melissa Doherty, Shira Kobren & Adi Kurtchik.

 2009: Receives a developmental reading at Chelsea Studios NY, produced by BOO-Arts, under the direction of Kathleen O'Neill.